roppenheimer/AndroidAPS-alt-Guide/docs/pages/Building-APK.md

 # Installing AndroidAPS - Build the APK

-AndroidAPS and Ruffy come in the form of a source code that you have to download and compile using Android Studio.
+AndroidAPS and Ruffy come in the form of a source code that you must download and compile using Android Studio.
 The process is not difficult once you have worked out what to do.

 You will need to download a local copy of the source code folders (called a repository) onto your PC.
-There are a number of ways you can do this:
+There are several ways to do this:

 * **Install GitHub desktop** (recommended) on your PC.
 This will download the repository for you and automatically download any updates that occur in the future.